phfaist/pylatexenc/README.rst

 The ``latexwalker`` module provides a series of routines that parse the LaTeX structure of given LaTeX code and returns a logical structure of objects, which can then be used to produce output in another format such as plain text.
+This is not a replacement for a full (La)TeX engine, rather, this module provides a way to parse a chunk of LaTeX code as mark-up code.

 The ``latex2text`` module builds up on top of ``latexwalker`` and provides functions to convert given LaTeX code to plain text with unicode characters.